 - University Archives: Records series that have significant value in documenting Ohio State’s history must be transferred to the University Archives.
 If the unit has determined that records should be transferred to the Archives, please follow the procedures detailed at:

-Before actually disposing of the records, the COTC unit should complete and forward a Certificate of Records Destruction (CRD) to the University Archives for review and permanent retention.
+Before actually disposing of the records, the COTC unit should complete and forward a Certificate of Records Destruction (CRD) to the Library Archives for review and permanent retention.
 Units are strongly encouraged to conduct a records purge at a minimum of an annual basis.
 Due to the low informational value, high volume, and frequency of disposal, a CRD does not need to be completed for the routine disposal of records identified as transient (XIENT) in the retention schedules.